x684867/nemesis_server/src/nodejs/deps/npm/doc/cli/npm-install.md

 * `npm install` (in package directory, no arguments):

-    Install the dependencies in the local node_modules folder.
+    Install the dependencies in the local node_packages folder.

     In global mode (ie, with `-g` or `--global` appended to the command), it installs the current package context (ie, the current working